 Because of this, children with ADHD & RSD are highly vulnerable at any moment to misinterpreting something minor like a change in tone of voice as a berating.

 Can You Have RSD Without ADHD?

-William W. Dodson, MD, is a board-certified adult psychiatrist who has specialized in ADHD for the last twenty-three years.
+William W. Dodson, MD, has been a board-certified adult psychiatrist specializing in ADHD for the last twenty-three years.

-He noted that “Early research on ADHD intentionally ignored rejection sensitivity because it was not always there, it was often hidden by the person with ADHD, and because there was no way to measure rejection.”
+He noted that “Early research on ADHD intentionally ignored rejection sensitivity because it was not always there, the person with ADHD often hid it and because there was no way to measure rejection.”